Skip to main content

 Over the past year, Public Utilities has made significant progress in improving online access to water and wastewater services, modernizing our phone system and recruitment and providing enhanced training of customer support staff.

-Wait times have decreased for people calling the Customer Service Center.
-In March 2023, callers were on hold for up to two hours.
-But as of February 2024, call wait times have dropped to an average of 25 minutes.
-We continue working on reducing wait times to the industry standard of no more than five minutes.
+Working closely with the City’s Department of Information Technology, Public Utilities launched a modernized phone system last year.
+This new system allows for more efficient call resolutions and wait times have decreased for people calling the Customer Engagement Center.
+In March 2023, some callers were on hold for up to two hours.
+As of September 2024, call wait times had dropped to an average of less than nine minutes.
+We continue to work on further reducing wait times as well as improving the customer experience online.

 Our Team